dpb587/gget/README.md

     gget github.com/gohugoio/hugo@v0.63.1

-Provide file names (or globs) as additional arguments to limit the files are downloaded.
+Provide file names (or globs) to limit the files downloaded.

-    gget github.com/gohugoio/hugo 'hugo_extended_*_Linux-ARM.deb'

 Use `--exclude=` to avoid files with overlapping matches.

     gget github.com/gohugoio/hugo --exclude='*extended*' 'hugo_*_Linux-ARM.deb'

-Prefix remote file names with a custom local file path to use an alternative download location.
-Use the `--executable` option to mark a download as executable.
+Prefix remote file names with a local path to use a custom location.
+Use `--executable` to mark it executable.

     gget --executable github.com/stedolan/jq /usr/local/bin/jq=jq-osx-amd64

 The `--ref-*` options may be used when no tag/ref is passed with the repository.
-Use `--ref-stability=` to limit or expand the types of releases to look for.

-    gget --ref-stability=pre-release github.com/prometheus/prometheus '*dragonfly*'

-Use `--ref-version=` to provide a version constraint to use instead of latest.
+Use `--ref-version=` to find the latest match of a version constraint.

     gget --ref-version=1.0.x github.com/prometheus/pushgateway '*dragonfly*'